deniskrumko/mold/README.md

 ## Features

-Mold offers following, making it an ideal choice for Go projects.
+Mold offers the following, making it an ideal choice for Go projects.

 - **Lightweight**: relies on the Go standard lib with no external dependencies.
 - **Efficient**: utilises Go's in-build template parser under the hood.